-- Current recommended combination prokinetic therapy includes metoclopramide and erythromycin and centrally acting antidepressants used as symptom modulators.1 - A humanitarian device exemption (HDE) is granted by the FDA.
+- Current recommended combination prokinetic therapy includes metoclopramide and erythromycin, and centrally acting antidepressants used as symptom modulators. - A humanitarian device exemption (HDE) is granted by the FDA.
 A humanitarian use device (HUD) is a device that is intended to benefit patients in the treatment or diagnosis of a disease or condition that affects fewer than 8,000 individuals in the United States annually.
-A HUD may only be used in facilities that have established an institutional review board (IRB) to supervise clinical testing of devices and after an IRB or an appropriate local committee has approved the use of the device to treat or diagnose the specific disease.11 - II.
+A HUD may only be used in facilities that have established a local institutional review board to supervise clinical testing of devices and after an independent review board has approved the use of the device to treat or diagnose the specific disease.
+14 - II.
 It is the policy of health plans affiliated with Centene Corporation that GES is not medically necessary for the reduction of pain, fullness, bloating, or acid reflux symptoms as there is no evidence to support efficacy of such therapy.